-A new grant fund that aims to fill gaps in rural Alaska health care is now open for applications.
-The deadline for this initial round of proposals is Jan.
-24.
+A new grant fund that aims to fill gaps in rural Alaska health care is now open.
+The next deadline for applications is May 29.

 The Premera Rural Health Care Fund supports access to quality health care through grants to providers in rural and remote Alaska communities.
 Eligible projects include medical and dental equipment, technology and vehicles, as well as ancillary equipment for emergency services, facility renovations, restorations and furnishings.
 Eligible providers include community health centers, outpatient clinics, Alaska Native- and tribal government-operated clinics and/or hospitals, critical access hospitals and sole community hospitals, located in rural and remote locations of Alaska.

 Grants will be up to $100,000.
 Learn more and submit an application here.

 This time-limited grant program was established in late 2019 by Premera Blue Cross Blue Shield of Alaska, which has generously provided $3 million for the fund.
 It is being administered in partnership with Rasmuson Foundation and the Alaska Community Foundation.
 In all, Premera has committed $5.7 million to improve health care in rural Alaska.
 Premera participated in the Foundation’s 2018 Grantmakers Tour of Alaska, in which Outside funders are shown Alaska’s needs, challenges and successes.
 A Premera team then traveled in rural Alaska on a follow-up tour focused on health needs.